kushymittal/Reading-List/README.md

 - [x] Zero to One: Notes on Startups, or How to Build the Future, Peter Thiel :thought_balloon: :+1: :thought_balloon:
 - [x] Surely You're Joking, Mr. Feynman!: Adventures of a Curious Character, Richard Feynman :clap: :clap: :clap:
 - [x] 12 Rules for Life: An Antidote to Chaos, Jordan B. Peterson :thought_balloon: :+1: :thought_balloon:
+- [x] Lean In: Women, Work, and the Will to Lead, Sheryl Sandberg :thought_balloon: :+1: :thought_balloon:
 - [x] The Idea Factory: Bell Labs and the Great Age of American Innovation, Jon Gertner :-1:

 ## Currently Reading